tychosoft/moderncli/FEATURES.md

 Support for filesystem, posix file functions, and file scanning closures.
 This header presumes a c++ compiler with filesystem runtime support.

+## hash.hpp

+Thread-safe consistent hash support for cross-platform distributed computing.
+Any openssl EVP digest can be used with the default being sha256.
+This currently supports 64 bit big endian consistent hash function and a ring buffer for 64 bit scattered distributed keys.

 ## keyfile.hpp

 This allows for parsing config files that may be broken into \[sections\] and